-FLSA Overtime - time earned by a classified employee at the rate of one and one-half hours for each hour worked over 40 hours in a workweek as provided by the FLSA, Section 659.015 of the Texas Government Code, and this policy.
+FLSA Overtime – time earned by a classified employee at the rate of one and one-half hours for each hour worked over 40 hours in a workweek, as provided by FLSA, Section 659.015. of the Texas Government Code, and this policy.

-“On-Call” Status - Some employees may be designated to be available to accept communications or return to work during certain periods of time that is outside of the employee’s normal working hours.
+On-Call Status – some employees may be designated to be available to accept communications or return to work during certain periods of time that are outside of the employee’s normal working hours.

 There are five categories of employees at the university: faculty, administrative officers, unclassified, classified, and student.

-Faculty - those employees with a specific academic rank holding a teaching appointment for a fixed term as determined by the president and approved by The Texas State University System (TSUS) Rules and Regulations of the Board of Regents, Chapter V, Section 4.
+Faculty – employees with a specific academic rank holding a teaching appointment for a fixed term as determined by the university president and approved by The Texas State University System (TSUS) Rules and Regulations, Chapter V, Section 4.

-Administrative Officers - determined by the president, and include vice presidents, academic deans, and the director of Athletics, and are exempt from the FLSA’s overtime provisions, and do not have a pay plan pay range maximum.
+Administrative Officers – employees determined by the university president, to include vice presidents, academic deans, and the director of Athletics, that are exempt from the FLSA’s overtime provisions, and do not have a Pay Plan pay range maximum.

-Unclassified Staff - are exempt from the FLSA’s overtime provisions and do not have a pay plan pay range maximum.
+Unclassified Staff – employees that are exempt from FLSA’s overtime provisions and do not have a Pay Plan pay range maximum.

-Classified Staff - are covered by the FLSA’s overtime provisions and have a pay plan pay range minimum and maximum.
+Classified Staff – employees that are covered by FLSA’s overtime provisions and have a Pay Plan pay range minimum and maximum.

-Student Employees - hold positions reserved only for university students.
+Student Employees – employees who are concurrently enrolled at Texas State with the primary goal of achieving a degree.
+The employment is interim or temporary in nature and is incidental to the pursuit of an academic program.
 All student employees, except for selected graduate student employees, are non-exempt and are subject to FLSA overtime provisions.

-Additional information on student employees can be found in UPPS No. 07.07.03, Student Employment Procedures; UPPS No. 04.04.03, Staff Employment; UPPS No. 07.07.06, Salaried Graduate Student Employment Procedures, and the University Pay Plan.
+Additional information on student employees can be found in UPPS No. 07.07.03, Hourly Student Employment Procedures; UPPS No. 04.04.03, Staff Employment; UPPS No. 07.07.06, Salaried Graduate Student Employment, and the University Pay Plan.

 It is university policy to keep classified employee-paid hours in excess of 40 to a minimum.
 Supervisors should monitor and manage work schedules to avoid authorizing classified employees to work in excess of 40 hours per week.
 However, as a condition of employment, a department may require classified employees to work schedules that result in paid time in excess of 40 hours per week.
 When this occurs, the employee will record the additional hours worked in excess of 40 hours resulting in FLSA overtime or state compensatory time, as appropriate.

 The university permits additional hours worked only when authorized by the supervisor.
-Supervisors may take disciplinary action up to and including dismissal if a classified employee fails to get the supervisor’s prior approval to work, except in emergency or on-call situations.
+Supervisors may take disciplinary action up to and including termination of employment if a classified employee fails to obtain the supervisor’s prior approval to work, except in emergency or on-call situations.

-If a classified employee works in an emergency or on-call situation, the employee should report it to the supervisor the next working day.
-Supervisors will only grant that authorization in extreme situations.
+If a classified employee works in an emergency or on-call situation, the employee should report it to the supervisor on the next working day, or as soon as practicable.
+Supervisors will only authorize overtime by exception.

-The university will compensate a classified employee for all hours worked in excess of the standard 40-hour week as follows:
+The university will compensate a classified employee for all hours worked in excess of the standard 40-hour workweek as follows:

-Employees subject to the provisions of the FLSA are entitled to compensation for any hours worked in excess of 40.
+Employees subject to these provisions of FLSA are entitled to compensation for any hours worked in excess of 40 in a workweek.

-The university may allow an employee to take FLSA overtime off at the rate of one and one-half hours for each hour over 40 worked during the workweek.
-If taking FLSA overtime off would disrupt normal operations, the university may pay the employee in cash.
-A department may submit a request to Human Resources to pay cash for some or all accrued FLSA overtime at any time.
-The account manager should ensure that overtime payments are adequately budgeted in the appropriate commitment item before payment.
+The university may allow an employee to accrue and take FLSA overtime leave at a later date at the rate of one and one-half hours for each hour over 40 worked during the workweek.
+If taking FLSA overtime accrued leave would disrupt normal operations, the university may choose, in its sole discretion, to issue monetary compensation to the employee.
+A department may submit a request to Human Resources to issue monetary compensation for some or all accrued FLSA overtime at any time.
+The account manager should ensure that overtime payments are adequately budgeted prior to authorizing payment.

-Employees may carry an FLSA overtime balance up to, but not beyond, 100 hours.
-Once an employee has accrued 100 hours, the employee must receive all additional FLSA overtime in cash at the employee’s regular rate in the pay period immediately following that in which they earned the hours.
+Employees may carry an FLSA overtime balance up to, but not to exceed, 100 hours.
+Once an employee has accrued 100 hours, the employee must receive all additional FLSA overtime worked in the form of monetary compensation at the employee’s regular pay rate in the pay period immediately following that in which they earned the hours.
 The payroll system will generate this payment automatically.

-When an employee is paid cash for FLSA overtime, the amount is calculated by multiplying one and one-half hours for each hour worked over 40 during the workweek by the employee’s regular hourly pay rate.
-Subject to the above conditions, the employee receives cash payment for overtime hours at the university’s discretion.
+When an employee is issued monetary compensation for FLSA overtime, the amount is calculated by multiplying one and one-half hours for each hour worked over 40 during the workweek by the employee’s regular hourly pay rate.
+Subject to the above conditions, the employee receives monetary compensation for overtime hours at the university’s discretion.

-Student employees receive hourly pay for all hours worked.
+Student employees, with the exception of selected graduate student positions, receive hourly pay for all hours worked.
 The university will pay any hours worked over 40 hours in a workweek at time and one-half.

-Upon termination of employment or death, the university will pay a classified employee, or his or her estate, for any unused FLSA overtime balance earned at a rate of compensation not less than:
+Upon termination of employment or death, the university will pay a classified employee, or their estate, for any unused FLSA overtime earned at a rate of compensation not less than:

 the average regular rate received by such employee during the last three years of employment; or

-the final regular rate received by the employee, whichever is higher.
+the final regular rate received by the employee, whichever is greater.

-Multiple appointments within the university - Should a classified employee with more than one Texas State appointment work over 40 hours per week, the university will prorate responsibility for payment of all overtime hours between appointments.
-Employees paid monthly receive proration based on full-time equivalency (FTE).
-Employees paid hourly receive proration based on the number of hours worked in each appointment during the specific workweek.
+FLSA provisions apply to classified employees holding multiple concurrent appointments (positions) at the university.
+On the occasion when a classified employee with more than one appointment works over 40 hours in a workweek, the university will prorate responsibility for payment of all overtime hours between appointments.
+Employees paid on a salaried basis will receive proration based on full-time equivalency (FTE).
+Employees paid on an hourly basis will receive proration based on the number of hours worked in each appointment during the specific workweek.

-Changing departments - When an employee transfers from one campus department to another without a break in service, the gaining department has the option of accepting or rejecting any of the transferring employee’s unused FLSA overtime balance.
-If the gaining department rejects the unused FLSA overtime balance, the losing department must pay the transferring employee’s unused FLSA overtime balance at time of transfer.
-Any state compensatory time balance will transfer.
+Department Transfers – When an employee transfers from one department to another without a break in service, the hiring department has the option of accepting or rejecting any of the transferee’s unused FLSA overtime balance.
+If the hiring department rejects the unused FLSA overtime balance transfer, the department the employee is exiting must pay the transferee’s unused FLSA overtime balance at the time of transfer.
+State compensatory time balance will transfer.

 State Compensatory Time